open-data/opengov/html/modules/contrib/simple_sitemap/README.md

 increasing 'Maximum links in a sitemap'.

-These settings will increase the demand for PHP  execution time and memory, so please make sure to test the sitemap generation behaviour.
+These settings will increase the demand for PHP  execution time and memory, so please make sure to test the sitemap generation behavior.
 See 'PERFORMANCE TEST'.

 ### OTHER SETTINGS ###